-The output FCDR files (described in section 3.4.7) containing the final Tb values with corrections and intercalibration applied are written out in NetCDF4.
-Note that there is an option in the software to write out an XBASE file, which contains all of the data fields in the input BASE file along with the output FCDR variables and the various satellite/sun angles which are computed but not output in the FCDR file.
+The output FCDR files and daily gridded FCDR files (described in section 3.4.7) containing the final Tb values with corrections and intercalibration applied are written out in NetCDF4.
+Note that there is an option in the software to write out an XBASE file, which contains all of the data fields in the input BASE file along with the output FCDR variables and the various satellite/sun angles which are computed but not output in the

+FCDR file.
 This option is provided for expert users wanting to further investigate calibration issues etc.